 Greater understanding of the wider context of transport planning

 Highlight the need to be more strategic and broad minded of multimodal solutions to meet transport needs of the future

 FAQ When does the course start?
 The course starts as soon as you enrol!
 It is a completely self-paced online course - you decide when you start and when you finish.

 How long do I have access to the course?
 After enrolling, you have unlimited access to this course - across any and all your available devices.

 How much does this course cost?
 The course costs $29.70 (including GST as applicabLe)

 Professor Phil Charles is a practitioner and skilled educator and trainer with wide-ranging experience in government, consulting and academia.
-He has extensive experience in strategy development, transport planning and operations and professional capability development.
+He has extensive experience in strategy development, business cases, transport planning and operations and professional capability development.

 Phil is an Honorary Professor at the University of Queensland in Brisbane, an Adjunct Professor at the University of Southern Queensland and has qualifications in civil engineering, transport, business and public administration and higher education.